This page is no longer current and is provided for archival and research purposes.

 For privacy and security:

-- verified proofs of vaccinations are displayed for 30 seconds and then deleted
+- verified vaccine certificate results are displayed for 30 seconds and then deleted

 - only trusted SMART® Health Card QR codes will scan as verified and display a green check mark screen